MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 In the virtual fraud analyst, we recommend the following order when creating your stack:

-- First, start your analyses with your model operating points.
-You can use these points on all transactions at once or specific subsets.
-For instance, you could apply a model operating point only to products of a specific price range.
-Using filters from standard and customized [ontology nodes and attributes](https://go.microsoft.com/fwlink/?linkid=2082342), choose an appropriate [list](https://go.microsoft.com/fwlink/?linkid=2082115) that contains the corresponding dataset.
+- First, start by creating your most fine-grained model operating points.
+For instance, you could build a custom list of products that are currently in a specific price range, and use that list to build your model operating point.
+Using filters from standard ontologies[ontology nodes and attributes](https://go.microsoft.com/fwlink/?linkid=2082342), choose an appropriate [list](https://go.microsoft.com/fwlink/?linkid=2082115) that contains the corresponding dataset.
 For instance, a model operating point could be set to screen for high-priced products being bought only by users in high-risk countries.
-The virtual fraud analyst enables you to be more assertive stopping fraud in these subsets of traffic.
+The virtual fraud analyst enables you to assert more control and stop more fraud in these subsets of traffic.
 - Next, if lists don’t exist in the virtual fraud analyst, create them in [List management](https://go.microsoft.com/fwlink/?linkid=2082115).
 - Lastly, create a ‘catch-all fraud’ model operating point for all your traffic.
 Do this by creating custom lists and populating them to suit your specific needs for all transactions.
 Once created, these lists can be used by manually creating model operating points or with the virtual fraud analyst.
 You can have a broader reach here as you’ll already have built model operating points for high-risk locales and traffic.

-In Step 1, select the target data (a combination of node, attribute, and list) to apply your model operating point.
+In Step 1, select the target data (a combination of node, attribute, and list) to apply to your model operating point.
 The following table defines the node and attribute combinations to build your lists.
-You can create up to three filters per rule; and a total of 30 rules.
+You can create up to three filters per model operating point; and a total of 30 model operating points.

 |Node   |Attribute   |
 |---|---|